 Q: “Creating a set of useful tags assumes that in the future you will want to extract data based upon those tags.
 Since in many cases you don’t have the data yet, and can’t know what you want to retrieve (kind of a “Back to the Future” scenario), do you have any suggestions on specific tags?
 Here are a couple I’m thinking of using and I’d appreciate your opinion: Census year — Birth year – Death year – Civil Records – Church Records.”

-A: Yes, I provide a list on my Evernote for Genealogists quick reference guide that follows along the lines you are already going (focusing on record types).
+A: Yes, I provide a list on my Evernote for Genealogists quick reference guide (out of print) that follows along the lines you are already going (focusing on record types).
 I recommend keeping tag names simple so there is less clutter in the left hand column of Evernote. i.e. Birth, Census, Death, Immigration, etc. I also tend to have location tags such as states and/or counties in anticipation of opportunities to do research in those areas.
 If I’m going to make a trip to Randolph County, it would be convenient to access all related notes regardless of family or time frame with one click of a tag.

 Originally I created notebooks for each major surname in my tree, but I recommend tags now.
 I reserve notebooks for high level topics and projects—particularly projects I anticipate wanting to work with others on.
 It’s very convenient to simply share a notebook.
 There are five Evernote videos that are part of Premium membership that go in to all the details.
 You’ll find the list here.

 Q: “Do you tag individual surnames in your notes?
 What about generations, i.e., Grandparents — Great-Grandparents — Great-Great-Grandparents, etc.”